philrmass/noted0/README.md

 ### To Do
 - color editor
-- redux ui overlay actions
-- select note as parent
 - fix long press
+- select note as parent on click if children
 - show children icon
-- handle
+- handle ui
 - drag and drop
 - app icon
 - manifest & icon set